AVGP/zen-pad/README.md

 If you create a pull request, that'd be great.
 Please commit as often as possible and don't change the version number yourself.
 I will keep track of that for you :)
 Please also make sure to rebase your changes with the master, if you haven't done so before.

+## Special thanks
+Very special thanks to the super great folks at [VisualPharm](http://www.visualpharm.com/) for the neat icon!

 ## License
 MIT